 Students in special standing who later complete the degree-seeking application process will be considered on the same basis as other applicants.
 Admission to special standing does not ensure that an individual will be accepted into a degree program.
 If admitted to a degree program, students may apply up to nine semester hours of special-standing course work toward the MPH or MSPH degree.
-Additional information and application forms may be found at www.sph.emory.edu/non-degree\programs.php.
+Additional information and application forms may be found at www.sph.emory.edu/academic programs/ nondegree programs/ special standing.html.